lfreese/CO2_greens/README.md

-CO2_GF_creation_cdr_all_models creates the Green's functions for cdr runs CO2_GF_creation_pulse_all_models creates the Green's functions for pulse runs CO2_GF_plots plots the Green's Functions
+CO2_GF_creation_cdr_all_models creates the Green's functions for cdr runs CO2_GF_creation_pulse_all_models creates the Green's functions for pulse runs CO2_GF_plots plots the Green's Functions CO2_*_climatology is to create the climatology uncertainty testing Green's functions CO2_*_polyfit is to create the polyfit uncertainty testing Green's functions

 ### 1pct and 1pct-1000PgC evaluation